EvenSandvik/sitesonar/README.md

 # sitesonar
-Repo for backing up my sitesonar page in alimonitor
+Repo for sitesonar page in alimonitor